HowardStark/Ascenge/README.md

 # Ascenge
----
-# About

-## What is Ascenge?
 Ascenge is a 2D ASCII game engine built in Ruby.
-It's designed to be simple to use but with lots of expandability.
+It's designed to be simple to use for beginners, with the expandability for more advanced uses.
+It's currently a work-in-progress, and there aren't any games currently built on Ascenge.

-## Where can I get it?
-Ascenge is currently a work-in-progress.
-For more information, you can check out the to-do list for version 1.0

-# In depth

 ## World Architecture

-Ascenge's world architecture is quite simple.
+This is the hierarchy for a world in Ascenge thus far.
+(This will change.
+It's been a while since I thought of all this)
 ```
     World
     ├── Chunk